What should you know before buying stock in Star Bulk Carriers Corp. (SBLK)

 Star Bulk Carriers Corp.
 (SBLK): Who are the competitors?

-The company’s main competitors (and peers) include Diana Shipping Inc. (DSX) that is -4.70% lower over the past 12 months.
+The company’s main competitors (and peers) include Diana Shipping Inc. (DSX) that is 6.08% higher over the past 12 months.